Table of Contents

 1. Provide the payer or creditor’s bank account information and payment amount.

 2. Provide the payer with an “SDD Mandate.”
-This is an authorization agreement, mandated by the European Payment Council (EPC), which allow the payer to authorize the biller to collect funds from the payer’s account.
+This is an authorization agreement, mandated by the European Payment Council (EPC), which allows the payer to authorize the biller to collect funds from the payer’s account.

 3. Set up the customer, or payee’s bank account for SEPA Direct Debit.